CLOSER-Cohorts/discovery-customisations/pages/privacy-policy.md

   </div>

 <p>At CLOSER, we are committed to protecting your personal information and being transparent about what we do with it.
-We comply with the requirements of the General Data Protection Regulations (GDPR) with regard to the collection, processing, storage and disclosure of personal information.   </p>
+We comply with the requirements of the General Data Protection Regulations (GDPR) regarding to the collection, processing, storage and disclosure of personal information.   </p>

 <h2>What CLOSER Discovery’s privacy policy covers</h2>